shingaridavesh/memoryandarchitecture/docs/DDR_Features/ECC.md

 | 64Gb | 2^29  |  86400 / 2^29 = **0.161ms**|

 ####ECS Tracking
-Along with ECS feature, DDR5 also provides **Tracking** feature, thats why JEDEC calls it ECC **Transparency** and Error Scrub, because it is transparent to the user about how many error DRAM device is encountering and correcting.
+Along with ECS feature, DDR5 also provides **Tracking** feature, thats why JEDEC calls it "ECC **Transparency** and Error Scrub", because it is transparent to the user about how many error DRAM device is encountering and correcting.

 There are 2 options which can be selected by MR14 OP[5], to be tracked by error counter.